openhab/openhab-docs/developers/bindings/index.md

 UPnP discovery is implemented in the framework as `UpnpDiscoveryService`.
 It is widely used in bindings.
 To facilitate the development, binding developers only need to implement a `UpnpDiscoveryParticipant`.
-Here the developer only needs to implement three simple methods, and may implement a fourth:
+Here the developer only needs to implement three simple methods, and may optionally implement a fourth:

 - `getSupportedThingTypeUIDs` - Returns the list of thing type UIDs that this participant supports.
     The discovery service uses this method of all registered discovery participants to return the list of currently supported thing type UIDs.